Are Video Reasoning Models

 Table 1: Comparison with existing benchmarks

 Table 1.
-PVRBench is the only benchmark with synthetic, spatial, and temporal perturbations across 27 scene categories.
+Comparison with existing video benchmarks.
+PVRBench is the first to provide synthetic, spatial, and temporal perturbations across 27 scene categories with 9K videos and 52K QA pairs, enabling comprehensive robustness evaluation.

 Main Results on PVRBench